Airlines and ESA’s

 It’s a breeze for you to fly the friendly skies with your Emotional Support Animal (ESA)!
 You’ll just need a few things to enjoy smooth sailing, based on the Air Carrier Access Act and the Department of Transportations (DOTs) final rule.

 The Air Carrier Access Act is a federal law that used to require airline companies to allow emotionally impaired persons to be accompanied in the cabin of the aircraft with an emotional support animal and not be charged a fee.
-After the posting of DOTs final rule that allows the airlines to recognize emotional support animals as “pet” (and charge their customers), Southwest Airlines is the only remaining airline that continues to recognize and accept ESAs at no additional cost to their customers.
-Continue flying Southwest Airlines with your ESA today!
+However, following DOTs changes, all major US-based commerical airlines recognize ESAs as “pets” allowing the airlines to charge a “pet fee” to fly in the cabin of the aircraft – each way!

 We have a few important links on this page that will point you to everything you might possibly need to know to make flying with your emotional support animal easy and stress-free, no matter your destination!
 Don’t miss them!

 Here’s What You Need to Know

 - All major US-based commercial airlines used to require you to produce a letter from a licensed therapist or medical physician that prescribes an ESA for an emotional disability.
 However, with DOTs final rule, US-based commercial airlines no longer accept emotional support animals to fly for free, but there are a few international airlines that continue to recognize and accept emotional support animals on their flights provided you have a legitimate emotional support animal letter.